 Regmi will work with DAEE and other MSU faculty on the analysis of U.S. public policies and regulations that affect labor market outcomes and educational attainment including unemployment insurance, the minimum wage, teacher salaries and maternity leave policies.

 Associate Professor of Economics, Okan University Tuzla Campus, Istanbul, Turkey

-Firat Bilgel, of Okan University, Istanbul, Turkey, is spending the 2017-18 academic year as a Visiting Research Scholar with the Initiative for Regulation and Applied Economics.
+Firat Bilgel, of Okan University, Istanbul, Turkey, spent the 2017-18 academic year as a Visiting Research Scholar with the Initiative for Regulation and Applied Economics.

 Dr. Bilgel is an Associate Professor of Economics at Okan University Tuzla Campus in Istanbul, Turkey.
 He holds a B.A. degree in Business Economics from Istanbul Bilgi University in Turkey and a M.A. degree in Economics from the University of Saskatchewan, Canada.
 In 2011, he received his Ph.D. degree in Law and Economics from Erasmus University Rotterdam in The Netherlands.

 Additionally, Dr. Bilgel has two years of field experience in competition, strategic consultancy and antitrust advocacy in litigations brought by the Turkish Competition Authority, where he served as an economic consultant in cases of abuse of market dominance, price-squeezing and cartel offences in the automotive, telecommunication, cement, iron and steel industries.